To allow for more flexibility in creating scoring sheets, Bonfire provides the ability to create 3 different Criteria Types:

-Let's have a closer look at each Criteria Type
+Let's have a closer look at each Criteria Type:

-- 2b.
 Rated Input criteria are similar to the Rated Scale criteria above.
 These criteria are assigned a point weight, however they are not scored based on a rubric like the Rated Scale criteria.
-Rated Input criteria are scored by entering any value (integer or decimal) from 0 up to the point weighting assigned to the criteria.
-For example if "Team Experience" was given a weight of 30 points, the evaluator can enter a score of 29, 15.5, or any other value between 0 and 30.
+Instead Rated Input criteria are scored by entering any value (integer or decimal) from 0 up to the point weighting assigned to the criteria.
+For example, if "Team Experience" was given a weight of 30 points, the evaluator can enter a score of 29, 15.5, or any other value between 0 and 30.

-Pricing Criteria allows the evaluator to enter in the price provided by the vendor directly into the Scoring Sheet.
+Pricing Criteria allows the evaluator to enter in the price provided by the vendor directly into the Scorecard.
 Bonfire then automatically calculates the score associated with the price based on the pricing provided by all vendors.
 The lowest price receives the highest score, the 2nd lowest price receives the 2nd highest score and so forth.
 The scores are assigned proportionally based on the lowest price.
 The formula used to score pricing follows: